LineageOS/android_device_xiaomi_mi89xx-mainline/README.md

 - The target may boot only on Redmi 2 (`wt88047`) as of now.
 - The target uses SD card for `/data` mountpoint.
 Make sure to have a SD card with 2 GB size at minimum inserted.

-## Notes for `mi89x7` target

-- The target uses tinyhal audio HAL by default, however not all devices has tinyhal configuration file yet.
-To boot on the unsupported devices, run `export TARGET_AUDIO_HAL=default-aidl`.
-- The target uses Swiftshader graphics by default, due to the fact that Mesa does not work properly on devices with Adreno 505 GPU.
-To get smoother graphics experience on devices with Adreno 306 GPU, run `export TARGET_GRAPHICS=mesa`.

 ## Notes for `tiare_mainline` target

 - The device has `recovery` partition sized at 25 MB which is too small to hold `recovery.img` built from the target.
 To boot the `recovery.img`, flash the image to `boot` partition and continue with normal boot.